0xsekki/0xsekki/README.md

-- 👋 Hi, I’m Jimmy
+- 👋 Hi
-- 👀 I’m interested in global talent acquisition
+- 👀 Farming airdrops
-- 🌱 I’m currently helping global talents find suitalbe job opportunities
+- 🌱 Berachain native
-- 📫 Graduated from Purdue University in 2015, with Economics major
+- 📫 Graduated: Purdue in 2015, ECONOMICS

 <!---
 jimmy-muhyeon/jimmy-muhyeon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.